Telemedicine and Rural Mental Health Services

 “You’re here.
 I don’t care that you’re on television.
 No one else is here to support me.”

 Education to staff and clients are key components to the successful adoption of her practice.
 Once everyone understands how it work, the presence of the technology fades away.
-In fact, Dr. Wright recounted an instance when she sneezed during a telemedicine visit, and her client responded with, “You sneezed.
+In fact, Dr. Wright recounted an instance when she sneezed during a telehealth visit, and her client responded with, “You sneezed.
 I can’t be around you or anyone that is sick.”
 He had forgotten they were talking virtually.

 Telepsychiatry in Rural Pennsylvania